 Read the transcript from our discussion with Sally and Teddy here.

 We want your feedback and suggestions for the show - please e-mail us or leave a comment below.
-Also, feel free to suggest other guests, topics, or questions you want us to address.

-This show is 20 minutes long and can be played below on this page or via iTunes or via the tool of your choice using this feed.
+This show is 24 minutes long and can be played below on this page or via iTunes or via the tool of your choice using this feed.

 Listen to previous episodes here.
 You can can download this Mp3 file directly from here.